-Mercy Technology Services (MTS), the IT backbone of one of the largest health systems in the nation, today announced the launch of a new health care cloud.
-Powered by VMware’s cloud platform, MTS’s cloud service is designed to meet the unique needs of a highly regulated hospital and health care market.
+Mercy Technology Services (MTS), the IT backbone of one of the largest Catholic health systems in the nation, today announced the launch of a new health care cloud.
+Powered by VMware cloud infrastructure and management solutions, MTS’s cloud service is designed to meet the unique needs of a highly regulated hospital and health care market.

 For its efficiency, flexibility and cost-effectiveness, cloud hosting is an attractive alternative to infrastructure-heavy enterprise data centers.
 Yet, health care has shied away from the public cloud due to compliance gaps and security concerns.
 For health care providers, strict HIPAA patient privacy regulations, coupled with today’s mounting cyber threats, pose unique challenges and are fueling the need for health care-designed cloud hosting environments.

 Recently named one of Healthcare IT News’ Best Hospital IT departments, MTS knows firsthand the unique hosting needs of health care.
 That’s because, as the IT shared services arm of Mercy, a 40-plus hospital health system, it delivers mission-critical technology services daily.